cjungmann/bash_patterns/README.md

   to an array in the global scope of the program.
 Requires (and checks for) BASH versions 4.3 and up.

-- **get_responses** is a simple demonstration of a method that uses an array of variable names to present several prompts to a user to get information.
+- **get_responses** includes two implementations of using an array of variable names to define a set of interactions getting user input.